allstar/sansible/README.md

 With its agentless architecture and its rich collection of built-in modules, Ansible provides a simple and effective solution for deploying software and provisioning infrastructure.
 However, as our Ansible code-base grew, we found that managing a large collection of playbooks in plain YAML was far from ideal.
-Instead, generating playbooks in Scala has the following benefits:
+Instead, using Ansible as an DSL embedded in Scala has the following benefits:

 - Increased safety and quicker developer feedback, expecially with respect to variable scoping and allowed module parameters.
 - Full IDE Support, with autocompletion for module names and parameters.
-- Superior means of abstraction: no need to learn Ansible's own control flow syntax, variable scoping rules, jinja2 templates, includes, etc..
+- Superior means of abstraction: no need to learn Ansible own control flow syntax, variable scoping rules, jinja2 templates, includes, etc..
   Just use Scala!

 ## Development